KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/03/06

+- Fixes an issue where the [Mission] menu displayed abnormally in certain circumstances in the mission flow of "Amphoreus — Passages, Knocking Echoes in Dreams".

 ■2025/03/05

 - Fixes an issue where when cutting to "Tribbie's" POV, the game progress has a chance of becoming abnormal during the Trailblaze Mission "Amphoreus — Passages, Knocking Echoes in Dreams."
 After the fix, Trailblazers who encountered this problem can directly leave the challenge and reenter Tribbie's point of view to continue the mission's progress.